 No, as the patient is unconscious and not breathing they would not remember or feel any pain and they require a controlled pulse of energy to the heart muscle in order to survive.

 What is the best defibrillator to buy?

-The FRED PA-1 AED is the best unit as it has industry leading 10 year warranty, 6 year battery life and 3 year life for the electrodes.
+The FRED PA-1 AED is the best unit as it has an industry-leading 10-year warranty, 6-year battery life and 3-year life for the electrodes.

 It performs comprehensive self-testing of the critical components and is extremely easy to use and maintain.

 When is a defibrillator used?

 An AED is used when a patient is suffering a sudden cardiac arrest (unconscious and not breathing).

 When is a defibrillator needed?